Watch Skai Jackson, Nelly & Jeannie Mai Make Their ‘Dancing With The Stars’ Debut [Video]

 And Charles Oakley got down to “In Da Club” for his first try.

-Check out more dances from the season premiere of Dancing With The Stars down below:
+Check out more dances from the season premiere of Dancing With The Stars down below!
+Who do YOU think stole the show last night?

 Comments